d3nnyyy/movieGenerator/README.md

 # Movie Generator

 This repository contains the code for a movie generator web application that allows users to generate random movie recommendations based on their preferences.
-The application consists of a backend deployed on AWS Elastic Beanstalk and a frontend hosted on AWS S3.
-Continuous integration and deployment (CI/CD) are managed using AWS CodePipeline and AWS CodeBuild.
+The application consists of a backend deployed on Azure App Services and a frontend hosted on Azure App Services as well.
+Continuous integration and deployment (CI/CD) are managed using GitHub Actions for the backend and Azure DevOps Pipelines for the frontend.

 ## Table of Contents